danigosa/bjoern/README.md

 # Differences between 4.x+ and 3.x:

-- 4.x is Python 3.5+ only, tested on Ubuntu Bionic (CPython 3.6.8 and CPython 3.7.2) and Debian Stretch (CPython 3.5.3)
+- 4.x is Python 3.6+ only, tested on Ubuntu Bionic (CPython 3.6.8 and CPython 3.7.3)
 - Gunicorn support is only for 4.x and on
 - 4.x uses modern `http-parser` version (2.9.2+), and its url parser.
 3.x uses an early version and a custom url parser.
 - 4.x has _gunicorn-like_ anti DoS features (body length, url legth, headers number and header field length limits)